We take the welfare of children and young people and vulnerable adults very seriously.

 If you are a sports club looking for more detailed information on child protection in sport, please visit the Child Protection in Sport Unit website.
 This includes links to excellent resources and publications, including the Safesport Away guide for clubs taking children and young people away on trips.

-Safeguarding Lead Officer
+Safeguarding Lead Officer (MPT)

 Chief Executive Officer

 Tel: 01772 299830